-Missing Student Notification Policy for Collin College Student Housing notification policy and related procedures.
+Missing Student Notification Policy for Collin College Student Housing

+The Clery Act requires institutions that maintain on-campus student housing facilities to establish a missing student notification policy and related procedures.
 When it is determined that a student resident is missing from Collin College Student Housing located on the Plano Campus, the director of student housing operations, Collin College Police Department, and District Dean of Students Office, in collaboration with local law enforcement, will be guided by this Missing Student Notification Policy and the related procedures below.
 This information can also be found in the current Collin College Resident Handbook located on Collin College's website at www.collin.edu/studenthousing/.